ImageMagick/Usage-Markdown/quantize/index.md

 ### Dithering with Symbol Patterns {#diy_symbols}

-Now while you can use a single threshold map or threshold image, instead of a multi-image pattern set for most dithering operations, that does not mean that multi-image maps don't have there own uses.
+Now, while you can use a single threshold map or threshold image, instead of a multi-image pattern set for most dithering operations, that does not mean that multi-image maps don't have their own uses.

-You can use a set of lookup image to tile multiple areas all at once, rather than one at a time.
+You can use a set of lookup images to tile multiple areas all at once, rather than one at a time.
 For example by scaling a simple image, and then replace each pixel in an image with a particular symbol.

 For example, here I take the very small 'eyes' image [![\[IM Output\]](eyes.gif)](eyes.gif) and replace the individual pixels with various symbols, to produce such a pattern for each pixel in the original image.